gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

 [GetCollectionItemsResponse](#GetCollectionItemsResponse)

-The attached items of an collection.
+A successful response contains the attached items of an collection.
 See example below or refer `GetCollectionItemsResponseSchema` for details